perfectiondotdev/perfection-playground/perfection-cli/README.md

     <img src="https://img.shields.io/badge/Perfection-CLI-8E6BC8" alt="CLI" />
 </p>

-This folder demonstrate how you should scaffold your configuration file, theme.js and components json files.
+This folder demonstrates how you should scaffold your configuration file, theme.js and components json files.

 To use our CLI, please read that page https://docs.perfection.dev/general/cli/intro